cdrage/charliedrage/_posts/2016-05-30-skydiving.markdown

 ![](/img/skydiving2.jpg)

-We flew to 10,500 at the DZ (Drop Zone) and jumped out of the plane with the photographer leading.
+We flew to 10,500 feet and jumped out of the plane with the photographer leading.

 ![](/img/skydiving3.jpg)